 The indefinite life intangible assets (other than goodwill) relate to brand names.
-The aggregate carrying amounts of indefinite-life intangible assets allocated to each CGU are as follows:
+The aggregate carrying amounts of indefinite life intangible assets allocated to each cash-generating unit (CGU) are as follows:

 2022 2021

-\$'m \$'m
+\$m \$m

 MLC 98.0 98.0

 Shadforth 51.0 51.0

 Plum 14.6 14.6

 Lonsdale 0.5 0.5

 164.1 164.1

-\Restated.
-Refer to Note 27 Acquisition of subsidiary.
 In designating brand names as indefinite life, consideration was given to the length of time the brand names have been in existence and it was determined that there is no foreseeable limit to the years over which the brand names are expected to generate net cash inflows for the Insignia Financial Group.